Kabel Three No Trump - Kabel 3 No Trump

 Kennedy System of Bridge, The

-This system was devised and developed by Mr. George Kennedy, of Brooklyn, New York, United States.
+This system was devised and developed by Mr. George Kennedy, of Manhatten, New York, United States.
 His home bridge club was the Gotham Club at 25 West 72nd Street in Brooklyn, New York.

 Kennedy System of Bridge, The